+Overview

-Peace officers must be aware of the due process rights that protect against impermissible suggestiveness when conducting any procedure involving a subject's identification.
+Learning need Peace officers must be aware of the due process rights that protect against impermissible suggestiveness when conducting any procedure involving a subject's identification.

-The chart below identifies the student learning objectives for this chapter.
+Learning objectives The chart below identifies the student learning objectives for this chapter.After completing the study of this chapter, the studentObjective

-After completing the study of this chapter, the student will be able to: Objective ID • identify the importance of a peace officer's neutral role during an identification procedure 16.06.1 identify officer actions before, during, and after an identification procedure to prevent impermissible law enforcement suggestiveness when conducting a: field show-up photographic spread custodial lineup 16.06.2 16.06.3 16.06.4
+will be able to: ID

+• identify the importance of a peace officer's neutral role during an identification procedure 16.06.1

+• identify officer actions before, during, and after an identification procedure to prevent impermissible law enforcement suggestiveness when conducting a:

+- field show-up 16.06.2

+- photographic spread 16.06.3

+- custodial lineup 16.06.4

-This section focuses on procedures to allow the fair identification of perpetrators by victims or witnesses.
+In this chapter This section focuses on procedures to allow the fair identification of perpetrators by victims or witnesses.
 Refer to the chart below for a specific topic.